The Language Lab

 - Sharon Davis

-Sharon is a proud Bardi Kija person and the acting Executive Director of Research and Education at the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS).
+Sharon is a non-binary person from both Bardi and Kija peoples of the Kimberley, and until recently was the inaugural Director of Education at the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS).

-Sharon is a proud board member of both Reconciliation Australia and The Stronger Smarter Institute.
+Sharon is also a proud board member of both Reconciliation Australia and The Stronger Smarter Institute.

 - Amanda Hamilton-Hollaway